-Specifically, the analysis of the rank stability of different periods of time belonging to the individual A in the host lifestyle study (53), suggests that the presence of rank stability islands among medium-ranked taxa is an interesting feature.
-Interestingly, this stability was compromised when the period was not an ordinary one, suggesting that those taxa were sensitive to changes in the lifestyle.
+Specifically, in the host lifestyle study (53), the presence of rank stability islands among medium-ranked taxa is an interesting feature revealed by the analysis of rank stability at different time periods in subject A. Interestingly, this stability was compromised when the period was not an ordinary one, suggesting that those taxa were sensitive to changes in lifestyle.
 Among the genera identified as rank stability islands, Lachnobacterium and Clostridium were catalogued as genera predictive of dysbiosis in the work of Larsen and Dai (65), which analyzed the same dataset (53).
-Furthermore, it has been recently confirmed a clear relationship between Actinomyces and conventional adenoma (66), one of the two main precursors of the colorectal cancer.
-Finally, Eggerthella is an opportunistic pathogen that is often associated with serious gastrointestinal pathology (67).
+Furthermore, research has recently confirmed a clear relationship between Actinomyces and conventional adenoma (66), one of the two main precursors of colorectal cancer.
+Finally, Eggerthella is an opportunistic pathogen often associated with serious gastrointestinal pathology (67).

-It could be brought into question the role of these taxa as key players in the phase transition of the microbiota, or whether they are more susceptible to perturbations than the most abundant.
-The types of interactions that could sustain this particular behavior are not clear, as these non-abundant taxa are not usually included in dynamic studies in order to obtain a community matrix.
-Further experiments and data analysis are needed to clarify whether the rank stability islands are a widespread feature of microbiotas and whether they appear at lower taxonomic levels too.
+One might question the role of these taxa as key players in the phase transition of the microbiota and wonder whether they are more susceptible to perturbations than the most abundant taxa.
+The types of interactions that could sustain this particular behavior are unclear, as these non-abundant taxa are usually excluded from dynamic studies to obtain a community matrix.
+Further experiments and data analysis are needed to clarify whether rank stability islands are a widespread feature of microbiotas and whether they appear at lower taxonomic levels too.

-However, we have to be aware that the hypothesis above is too simplistic to be directly related to reality.
-It has been demonstrated that the situation is more complex than the outlook provided which separate healthy people from non-healthy people just by compositional terms, as Moya and Ferrer underlined in their recent review (17).
-There are several different feasible scenarios in which we can consider microbiota as being stable irrespective of their compositional evolution over time.
-For example, depending on its ability to recover its initial composition (resilience), or whether it can recover its original function despite its composition (functional redundancy).
+Notwithstanding the above, we should be aware that the above hypothesis is too simplistic to directly apply to reality.
+Indeed, the situation is more complex than the idea that healthy people can be distinguished from non-healthy people in solely compositional terms, as highlighted by Moya and Ferrer in their recent review (17).
+There are several feasible scenarios in which we can consider microbiota to be stable, irrespective of its compositional shifts over time.
+For example, it may depend on the ability of the microbiota to recover its initial composition (resilience), or its ability to recover its original function despite its composition (functional redundancy).
 What we have shown in this work could be explained as the transition of stable microbiota into a state of dysbiosis.

-As a first step towards understanding microbiota stability, the model presents some limitations and there is still work to do.
+This is a first step towards understanding microbiota stability, although the model presents some limitations and thus further research is required.
 From a biological perspective, many questions arise from this work.
-We have observed the same pattern in Taylor’s parameters in all the different conditions we studied, but a pertinent question is whether this is really a universal feature in the huge diversity of microbial niches.
-Furthermore, another relevant question centers on which mechanisms are involved in maintaining the population structure.
-The nature of the interactions between the elements of community is surely of great importance in this matter, and this is related to the fitness of the community, as mentioned above.
-How we should address community fitness is not clear, but works such as the one by Tikhonov (68) could point us in the right direction to unravel the complexity of microbiota.
+We have observed the same pattern in Taylor’s parameters under all the conditions studied, but a pertinent question is whether this is really a universal feature in the hugely diverse microbial niches.
+Furthermore, another relevant question relates to mechanisms involved in maintaining the population structure.
+Undoubtedly, the nature of the interactions between community components has a great bearing on this issue, and this is related to community fitness, as mentioned above.
+How we should address community fitness remains unclear, but studies like the one by Tikhonov (68) could point us in the right direction and help us to unravel the complexity of microbiota and its relationship to host health.

 Materials and Methods